kumbulanit/t-sql/tech company/sql_validation_report.md

 > LEFT JOIN          RIGHT JOIN         FULL OUTER JOIN / ┌─────────┐       ┌─────────┐        ┌─────────────┐ / │ A │ A∩B │       │ A∩B │ B │        │ A │ A∩B │ B │

 ✅ **tech company/untitled/Module 4 - Querying Multiple Tables/Lesson3_Querying_with_Outer_Joins.md** (block 6, line 136)
-> -- All employees with their d.DepartmentName info (includes employees without departments) / SELECT / e.FirstName,
+> -- All employees with their department info (includes employees without departments) / SELECT / e.FirstName,

 ✅ **tech company/untitled/Module 4 - Querying Multiple Tables/Lesson3_Querying_with_Outer_Joins.md** (block 7, line 152)
 > -- All departments with their employees (includes departments with no employees) / SELECT d.DepartmentName, / d.Location,